What Are Congenital Cataracts?

 - Medicines (including eye drops): Give them on time, every time.
 Renew prescriptions before they run out.
 Talk to the pharmacist or your doctor if you're not sure how to give a medicine.

 - Tell the doctor if other people in your family have (or had) cataracts.
-If your child's cataracts are due to a genetic (DNA) condition, ask about genetic counseling for your family and for your child, when he or she reaches adulthood.
+If your child's cataracts are due to a genetic (DNA) condition, ask about genetic counseling for your family and for your child, when they reach adulthood.